jonstrutz11/KameKurosuPuzzleGeneration/README.md

 # KameKurosuPuzzleGeneration
 Automatically build Japanese crossword puzzles for KameKurosu app.
-Requires クロスワード　ギバー software.
+Requires クロスワード　ギバー and ZKanji software (both free).

 ## Steps
 1. Use ZKanji software to export a word list (I created a list using all JLPT kanji with JLPT levels annotated for each word)